Best Social Media Sites for Authors to Use

 Instagram

-The most popular of the photo-sharing platforms with 600 million monthly visitors, it is an great platform for posting photos of you at any events.
+The most popular of the photo-sharing platforms with more than 500 million monthly visitors as of early 2025, it is an great platform for posting photos of you at any events.
 Unlike other platforms, where hashtags either are not used (LinkedIn) or frowned upon if more than three are given (Facebook, Twitter), most Instagram posts contain any number of the metadata tags.

 Pinterest

 The photo-sharing sight is excellent for posting pictures of your book covers and other products (be sure to include links to the pages where they are sold).
 Because tagged items in Pinterest can go viral rapidly and show up high on search engines, you really can significantly boost your sales.
-Pinterest boasts 150 million monthly visitors.
+Pinterest boasts 578 million users per month as of mid 2025.

 A word of caution: Of course, not all of those monthly visitors are interested in the topic of your book or even in reading.
 Generally, the more visitors, however, the greater the number of them will be interested in your book’s genre or topic.